grafana/grafana/docs/sources/variables/templates-and-variables.md

 *Data source* | This type allows you to quickly change the data source for an entire Dashboard.
 Useful if you have multiple instances of a data source in for example different environments.
 *Custom* | Define the variable options manually using a comma separated list.
 *Constant* | Define a hidden constant.
 Useful for metric path prefixes for dashboards you want to share.
 During dashboard export, constant variables will be made into an import option.
-*Ad hoc filters* | Very special kind of variable that only works with some data sources, InfluxDB and Elasticsearch currently.
+*Ad hoc filters* | Very special kind of variable that only works with some data sources, InfluxDB, Prometheus, and Elasticsearch currently.
 It allows you to add key/value filters that will automatically be added to all metric queries that use the specified data source.
 *Text box* | This variable type will display as a free text input field with an optional default value.

 ## Adding a variable